Ahmed-El-Achek/Healthy-Choice-project/README.md

 # Healthy Choice project

 My project final, Helathy Choice, i developed website with research for recipes to learn about the nutritional values of each.
-For this project i have used all technologie i have learn in this Bootcamp Javascript, React Redux, HTML, CSS, MongoDB and Sha1 .
+For this project i have used all technologie i have learn in this Bootcamp Javascript, React Redux, HTML, CSS and MongoDB.

 # Test project